https://www.deakin.edu.au/__data/assets/image/0007/757951/27741_Bachelor-of-Software-Engineering-Honours_hero.jpg

 Workload

 You can expect to participate in a range of teaching activities each week.
-This could include classes, seminars, practicals and online interaction.
+This could include lectures, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 Participation requirements

-In order to satisfy course accreditation requirements, as specified and administered by Engineers Australia, all online enrolled students are required to participate in Campus learning activities equivalent to a minimum duration of one full academic week for every trimester of effective full time study in order to ensure that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course to be sufficiently prepared to enter professional engineering practice.
+In order to satisfy course accreditation requirements, as specified and administered by Engineers Australia, all online enrolled students are required to participate in Campus learning activities equivalent to a minimum duration of one full academic week for every trimester of effective full-time study in order to ensure that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course to be sufficiently prepared to enter professional engineering practice.

 Online enrolled students are required to attend campus mode conducted activities during the corresponding Intensive Week in a trimester.
 Attendance at campus mode activities is linked to assessment requirements within the Engineering programmes, failure to attend will result in not meeting the hurdle requirement of the respective assessment.
 Thus, a fail grade shall be awarded for the respective affected unit(s) for that particular trimester.